notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 2. If applicable, Noto font weight and width design proposal review.

-3. After a first version of the font is produced, Noto font technical review.
+3. Noto font technical review after the first version of the font is produced.

 ### New Font Delivery Requirements

-To be accepted as a Noto font, the font and the sources need to meet the following properties:
+The font and the sources need to meet the following properties:

 1. The proposed font has to address the needs of Android or web users.